remy/remysharp.com/public/blog/analytics-logs-and-metrics.md

 On the other hand, I _do_ need market ffconf to my visitors which I've done through re-targeting campaigns.
 This does work whilst also being at conflict with my own moral judgement.

 A nice perk of running GA on my site since 2006 is that I'm able to export all those pageviews and generate a [most popular](/popular) page.
 I've got a small(ish) [node script](https://gist.github.com/2d184c39023cad943714b58d4a787271)

+## Smarter not founds

+As I'm using Netlify as my hosting platform I'm able to target specific bad URLs and handle them with "better" 404 pages.
+At time of writing, Netlify doesn't support conditional redirects - so I can't check the referrer and redirect, nor can I check the Accepts header (which would be very specific if included in a `script` tag).

+However, I can redirect known 404s and heavily requested scripts and offset the requests to a free CDN.